United Kingdom

 Developed smart functionality.
 Support for HDR and active 3D.
 Increased light source resource.
 Motorized autofocus drive.
 Audio system from Harman Kardon.
 Extensive wireless connectivity.

-The projector supports Fastcast, similar to Chromecast, for connecting to smartphones and playing video from them.
+The projector supports Fastcast, similar to Chromecast, for connecting to smartphones and playing videos from them.
+Full HD resolution.
+HDR support.
+Brightness 500 lumens.

 Main functionportableportable